kyguy/what-is-new-in-amq-streams/2.1.0/README.md

           createBootstrapService: false
     ```

-12. Wait for the cluster to roll and check the services / load balancers.
+12. Wait for the cluster to roll and check the services / load balancers:
+    ```
+    kubectl get service -o wide
+    ```
-    You should see only the per-broker load balancers.
+    You should see only three `type: LoadBalance` services for the brokers.
+    You can also check the Kafka custom resource status to see that the bootstrap address now consists of the per-broker load balancers instead of using the bootstrap load balancer.

 13. _(Bonus) Change the `createBootstrapService` flag to `true` or remove it completely and the operator should create the load balancer._